LeadRDRK/OpenBureau/README.md

 <img align="right" height="200px" src="docs/logo-small.png">
 <br>

-OpenBureau is an open source implementation and documentation of the Virtual Society Server-Client Protocol, as used by the Community Place Browser and Bureau.
+OpenBureau is an open source server implementation and documentation of the Virtual Society Server-Client Protocol, as used by the Community Place Browser and Bureau.
 This project exists to preserve and develop upon the VSCP and its uses, as well as providing a modern, cross-platform server software.

 No disassembly was done during the development of this project; everything was made possible with manual packet decoding, time and dedication.